golemfactory/golem-architecture/projects/ltg/development-plan.md

 Most Rust crates used in the project should be located in one repository.
 For every crate, this repository should contain a crate subdirectory with a `Cargo.toml` file and a `src` directory.

+### Versioning

+Semantic Versioning (MAJOR.MINOR.PATCH, https://semver.org/) should be used for version numbers.

+### Project Dependencies

+Project dependencies of each crate are specified in `Cargo.toml` file.
+The dependencies should not be spontaneously updated by developers.

 ### Usage Examples

-If some create need usage examples, they should be placed in the `examples` subdirectory of the crate.
+If a crate needs usage examples, they should be placed in the `examples` subdirectory of the crate.
 To run such example, please run `cargo run --example <example name>` command.

 ### Tests